Soares/simplifience.com/post/sample/identity.md

 <div class="caution" markdown="block">
 This is not a standard simplifience sequence.
 It is a sample designed to show how difficult concepts can be intuitive with a good explanation.

 The articles here break many @post[simplifience policies]intro/taboo.
-All of the concepts covered here show up in greater detail in mainstream simplifience sequences.
+All of the concepts covered here will show up in greater detail in later articles.
 </div>

 Math is obfuscated by its archaic notation and its clumsy presentation.
 Take, for example, the strange equation known as "Euler's Identity":